-Some missions agencies are currently working among them; however, much more work, along with continued prayer and intercession, is needed to reach the hearts of these people with the love of Christ.
+Continuing prayer and intercession is needed to reach the hearts of these people with the love of Christ.

-* Ask the Holy Spirit to grant wisdom and favor to the missions agencies that are focusing on the Eloyi.
+Ask the Holy Spirit to grant wisdom and favor to missions agencies focusing on the Eloyi.

-* Ask the Lord to bring forth a triumphant Eloyi church for the glory of His name!
+Ask the Lord to bring forth a growing Eloyi church for the glory of His name!

 Scripture Prayers for the Eloyi, Afo in Nigeria.